mua900/soundtoy/README.md

 The user provides an expression that will be evaluated repeatedly to produce audio samples.

 The expression parsing and sample generation code is written in C++ and it is under the st/ folder.
-There is a desktop demo under the desktop/ folder and a web demo under the web/ folder.
+There is a desktop demo under the desktop/ folder and an unfinished web demo under the web/ folder.

 Desktop version uses SDL alongside with the companion libraries of SDL_ttf and SDL_image.
 They are included as git submodules under the vendor/ folder.